Key Takeaways

 Landlord's Right to Entry

 Landlords can enter rented premises to perform crucial responsibilities.
 Such as, inspections, repairs, maintenance, and when responding to emergencies.
-But save for emergencies, you must notify the resident before entering their rented premises.
+But save for emergencies, you must notify the resident before entering the rental.
 This is usually at least 72 hours before the entry.

 Housing Discrimination